Ahmed-A-Khfagy/Structured-programing-project/README.md

 # Structured-programing-project
-This was the first project that was done in university
+This was the first project that was done in university, it is a basic implementation of candy crush.

+It was not allowed to use classes or a .h file, so we had to only use structs and functions.

+The animations and state machine and memory manegment were basic and sometimes bad for the memory, where I didn't know anything about them by that time, and have improved them in future projects.